AI4Finance-Foundation/FinRL/docs/source/developer_guide/development_setup.rst

 -Create your commits as you usually do through PyCharm.

 -Make sure each commit covers only 1 of the 3 repo's.
-Don't create a commit that spans more than two repos, both FinRL and ElegantRL.
+Don't create a commit that spans more than two repos, e.g., FinRL and ElegantRL.

 .. image:: ../image/pycharm_push_PR.png